 2) Avoid inefficiency

 Machinery is great when it’s in the hands of someone who can operate it.
-If you are about to invest in a fleet of heavy trucks but your staff only drive minivans or light trucks.
-Then qualifications, experience and knowledge are important.
+If you are about to invest in a fleet of heavy trucks but your staff currently only drive minivans or light trucks.
+Then qualifications, experience, and knowledge are important.

 3) Don’t buy without thinking about storage